sirmaelstrom/TechDemo/src/TechDemo.Console/README.md

 ## Demonstrations

 ### Reverse Palindrome
-This command demonstrates reversing a string and identifying if the string is a palindrome.
+This command demonstrates reversing a user input string and identifying if the string is a palindrome.

 ### Substring
 Demonstrates utilizing nested loops to identify all substrings of user input string.
 Also demonstrates utilizing post-incrementing vs pre-incrementing.